brown-band/website/pages/scripts/1985-1986/spring/st-lawrence.md

 :sd[Counterskate to Number Three in the 'B,' bow, and skate off the ice.
 Crowd wakes up and goes home.
 Peter Sultan gives up show-writing for lent.]

-:script-note[Show not done due to lack of Bandies on ice.]
+::script-note[Show not done due to lack of Bandies on ice.]